-- Use their position to gain access to information relating to vulnerable groups for their own or others' advantage.
+- Use their position to gain access to information relating to person that the individual is in a position of trust or authority over, and most certainly not an u18. for their own or others' advantage.
 Such information should only be used or shared to meet the needs of the children or adult at risk. - Use their power to intimidate, threaten, coerce or undermine a child or adult at risk. - Use their status and standing to form or promote inappropriate relationships; professional boundaries must be maintained at all times.